social-protocols/social-protocols.github.io/content/articles/deliberative-consensus-protocols/index.md

 A **deliberative consensus protocol** is a process that online groups can use to make decisions.
 It's designed to produce *good* decisions that are fair and manifest the collective intelligence of the group.
 And it's designed to work at scale.

 This is not easy.
-Once a group gets large enough, somebody will start trying to manipulate the results.
+Once a group gets large enough, people will start trying to manipulate the results.
 And even if everyone acts in good faith, it is hard for a large group to agree even on basic facts, let alone optimal decisions.
 And even if people agree on the facts, they may have vastly different values and preferences.

 And yet we think that **intelligent group decision-making can scale with the right process**.